UNICEF Innovation Fund Graduate: Cireha

-Over the past 15 months, our team has conducted three iterations of development and field testing of Cboard -- an AAC open source web application for children and adults with speech and language impairments, aiding communication with symbols and text-to-speech.
+Over the past 15 months, our team has conducted three iterations of development and field testing of Cboard, which is an AAC open source web application for children and adults with speech and language impairments, aiding communication with symbols and text-to-speech.
 During this time, we have grown our user-base to more than double our projected growth!

 Cboard has proven to be suitable for a multitude of users.
 A particular case that stood out for us, we met a 22-year-old with cerebral palsy who previously had no experience using assistive augmentative communication (AAC tools).
 She has limited use of her hands and arms but was able to use Cboard on a tablet.
 She was able to navigate the contents of the application, express her needs (was able to clearly express she was hungry and wanted to eat cake),and even expressed she enjoyed using Cboard.